-However, mechanical control is expensive, slow, and short in duration.
-There are situations where mechanical control may be utilized by USACE when the EA is updated, particularly in areas that have been cutoff due to emergent growth.
-Specified Acts permits may be available from the USACE to shoreline permit holders wishing to utilize mechanical control equipment upon completion of the EA.
+Mechanical control of aquatic plants is an authorized option.
+However, mechanical removal is expensive, slow, and short in duration.
+There are situations where mechanical control may be utilized by USACE, particularly in areas that have been cutoff due to emergent growth.

+Specified Acts permits may be available from the USACE to shoreline permit holders wishing to utilize mechanical control equipment.